MicrosoftDocs/SupportArticles-docs/support/windows-server/backup-and-storage/volume-shadow-copy-service-take-longer-online.md

 ---
-title: Disk volumes take longer to go online
+title: When you use the Volume Shadow Copy Service on computers that run many I/O operations, disk volumes take longer to go online
 description: Describes a workaround for an issue in which disk volumes take more time to go online after you enable the Volume Shadow Copy Service on the volumes ms.date: 09/21/2020
 author: Deland-Han